dastasoft/blog/_posts/why-you-should-use-chakra-ui-in-react.md

 ### Antd

 I use Antd before Chakra UI and the atomic components was a blast too, very easy to use and easy documentation to follow but for the customization I find harder than Chakra UI.

 In Antd they done the customization using Less.

-### React Bootstrap
+### Tailwind CSS

+I love working on projects with Tailwind CSS, it definitely speeds up the development process and I find it very useful when it comes to getting things done.
+The performance is better and if you or your team has experience with bootstrap you will get the knowledge in no time.

+The problem I see with Tailwind CSS is keeping the code clean and especially in projects with more members having a good architecture for that part is not easy.
+Things like accessibility or keyboard navigation have to be handled manually.

+With Chakra UI in the end it's all props like in any other React component, so I find it easier to use it for teamwork.

 ## Separation of Concerns

-Maybe one of the things that yoy might not like from Chakra UI it's the fact they're mixing props related to the css with the logic of the application, which in fact is not a problem of Chakra UI rather than the design of any CSS-in-JS solution.
+Maybe one of the things you don't like about Chakra UI is the fact that it mixes css-related utilities with the application logic, which is not really a problem of Chakra UI but of the design of any CSS-in-JS solution.

-In the Handy Tools project, the last utilitie I added follows the same idea than styles in React Native:
+In the Handy Tools project, the last utility I added follows the same idea as the styles in React Native:

 ```js
 // pages/px-converter.js